John Henry Hopkins: Ministry as priest

 Hopkins's Boston experience was "brief and troubled."
 His acceptance of the call had been based on "the promise of aid in the establishment of a school of theology" near Boston.
 In September 1831 a class of seminarians was formed at his residence, with himself, the bishop Alexander Viets Griswold, and two clergymen as teachers.
 He was to teach later in the Episcopal Divinity School in Cambridge, Massachusetts, but Hopkins's vision was to establish a diocesan seminary.
 Despite his hopes, the promise of a seminary contained in the call was not kept.
-Therefore in May 1832 Hopkins accepted election as the first bishop of the newly formed Episcopal Diocese of Vermont.Hopkins, John Henry.
-Historical Magazine of the Protestant Episcopal Church: VOL. VI June, 1937 No. 2 John Henry Hopkins, III.
-"John Henry Hopkins, First Bishop of Vermont," 196.
+Therefore, in May 1832 Hopkins accepted election as the first bishop of the newly formed Episcopal Diocese of Vermont.